-The 2019 Raleigh Urbanized Area Coordinated Human Services Transportation Plan (CHSTP), name changed to the Coordinated Public Transit-Human Services Transportation Plan, Amendment #1 (CPT-HSTP), sets the priorities for transportation investments and initiatives for human services and public transit coordination.
+The 2019 adopted Raleigh Urbanized Area Coordinated Human Services Transportation Plan (CHSTP) sets the priorities for transportation investments and initiatives for human services and public transit coordination.
 The plan, which was developed with input from a diverse Human Services Transportation Working Group sub-committee of the Wake Bus Plan Core Technical Team, is in concert with the larger Wake Bus Plan.
 It guides funding and service development for transportation projects supporting elderly, disabled and low-income individuals.